 - Local Welfare Provision (LWP)

 - Discretionary Housing Payment (DHP) including Disabled Facilities Grant (DFG) and Disability Adaptation Grant (DAG)

 - Single Housing Benefit Extract (SHBE)

-The councils may have access to this information already to provide benefit, adult social care and the grants mentioned so this use for the Covid grant scheme is in addition to those.
+The councils may have access to this information already to provide benefit, adult social care and the grants mentioned so this use for the Household support fund is in addition to those.

 COVID-19 Vaccination Programme - Unpaid Carers

 It is important that eligible unpaid carers are able to be included in the Covid-19 vaccination booking process in line with the national priority groups.
 To enable this, we are required by NHS England to share data about carers who are known to us.
 The data sharing also forms part of our work to help support the most vulnerable people in our region, including the people who act as carers for them.
 This includes people who: